eerohele/muutos/docs/INDEX.md

 #'user/pg
 ```

 If you're absolutely sure you know what you're doing, you can use `muutos.trust-manager/credulous-x509-trust-manager` to have Muutos accept any server certificate.
+Note that that will render you susceptible to man-in-the-middle attacks, however.

 ## Using Muutos as a scheduler with pg_cron